mafifafm/pxt-microbit/docs/courses/csintro/introduction.md

 * Topic Introduction
 * Unplugged Activity (30 min) ̶  An offline game or activity that demonstrates the concept/topic
-* micro:bit Activity (45-60 min) ̶- An activity that everyone makes on their micro:bit that teaches the skills learned in this lesson.
+* Ragga Activity (45-60 min) ̶- An activity that everyone makes on their Ragga that teaches the skills learned in this lesson.
 * Project (60-120 min) ̶- A prompt for an original project that each student will create to demonstrate their understanding of the skills and concepts covered in this lesson.
 * Project Mods ̶  Examples of additional things students can do to extend the project
 * Assessment ̶- A project rubric and guidance for grading the project.